Noasauridae: Classification

 The following cladogram is based on the phylogenetic analysis conducted by Rauhut and Carrano in 2016, showing the relationships among the Noasauridae:

 Even in recent studies, the composition of Noasauridae has been difficult to resolve.
 An analysis conducted by Tortosa et al. (2013) recovered Dahalokely as a basal noasaurid.
 However, another analysis later that year found it to be a basal carnotaurine instead.
 Similarly, the genus Genusaurus has been found to be a noasaurid by some older studies, but other studies have classified it as an abelisaurid.
 Deltadromeus is a particularly controversial genus, as it shares many features with noasaurids but is also very similar to Gualicho, which has been classified as a close relative of the enigmatic (but generally considered non-ceratosaurian) megaraptorans.
 A 2017 study describing ontogenetic changes in Limusaurus and the effect of juvenile taxa on phylogenetic analyses provided various phylogenetic trees which varied based on which Limusaurus specimens were used.
 The structure of Noasauridae changed greatly depending on the age of the Limusaurus specimens, although Genusaurus and Deltadromeus were resolved as noasaurids in each diagnosis.

+In contrast, phylogenetic analysis by Hendrickx et al. (2024) recovered Elaphrosaurinae outside Abelisauroidea.